vlohacks/misc/slotterip/README.md

 - Game content is encrypted XOR with a single byte.
   For the MOD (which I was interested in the first place of coz ;-) ) this was 0x77 but for other files this is another value.
+- There must be some algorithm how this byte is calculated.. maybe summing up the ASCII values of the filename or something like that

 The MOD: